tscode/StructPack.jl/docs/src/usage.md

   unpack(bytes, MyOtherStruct)
 end
 ```
+Furthermore, you can even switch the active context during packing / unpacking via the special format [`SetContextFormat`](@ref).

 Contexts can reach into and alter nearly each aspect of the serialization, as they penetrate into each packing related call ([`pack`](@ref), [`unpack`](@ref), [`format`](@ref), ...).
 In general, to add a custom rule for your context, you can just overload the respective function with a trailing argument for the context.
 For example, the following are equivalent: